 The combined value of all cryptocurrencies surpassed $3 trillion in November 2021.
 Some currencies have appreciated in value 10,000 times over, easily enough to outperform all other asset classes.

 Investors view crypto as a hedge against inflation because there is a limited, or finite, supply of it.
 There’ll never be more than 21 million Bitcoins.
 If supply stays the same and demand for Bitcoins goes up, the price goes up too.

 The biggest disadvantage of Bitcoin and other cryptocurrencies is their extremely high volatility.

 As a result, crypto’s performance compared to fiat currency is mixed.
 But, over a long enough time frame, the value of Bitcoin has increased in comparison to fiat.

 3. Real Estate

 When we are talking about commodities we usually think about oil, agricultural crops, and livestock.
-However, commodities like oil are now beginning to lose ground as a thought-out investment, when a new wave of energy innovations like photovoltaic technology, could hold more potential for longevity.

 6. Dividend-paying stocks